Jack Ferriter: Underage

 He first played with the Kerry minor team in 1994, a team he was the captain of.
 Kerry won the Munster title with little fuss with Ferriter scoring in each game, wins over Limerick scored 2 pts, Cork scored 2-03 and Clare in the final scored 4 pts.
 He scored 4 pts in the All-Ireland semi-final win over Armagh.
 In the final Kerry faced Galway.
 Ferriter scored 6 pts as Kerry took the title on a 0–16 to 1-07 scoreline.
 He went on to collect the cup as the team's captain.

 He moved on to the counties Under 21 team in 1995.
 He was a sub during the Munster championship, as Kerry won the title by beating Waterford in final.
 He started at Left Half Forward in the All-Ireland semi-final win over Donegal.
 In the final Kerry faced Mayo.
 The sides ended level 2–12 to 3-09 and a replay was needed.
 In the second game Ferriter was Man of the Match after scoring 1–01 in a 3–10 to 1–12 win.
 This gave him an All-Ireland Under 21 medal.

 Injury saw him miss much of Kerry's 1996 campaign.
 His only appearance was when he came on as a sub in the All-Ireland final win against Cavan.
 It was his second Under 21 All-Ireland medal.

 He was still underage in 1997 but missed the whole campaign.

 Colleges

 He also played on the Tralee IT teams that won Sigerson Cups in 1998 and 1999.
-Ferriter was awarded the Player of the Tournament in the Sigerson Cup competition of 1998 as the collage made it three titles in a row.
+Ferriter was awarded the Player of the Tournament in the Sigerson Cup competition of 1998 as the college made it three titles in a row.